What is Google Vicinity Update?

 Can I still rank outside my immediate area?

-With strong enough prominence signals, yes — but the radius is much smaller than before.
+With strong enough prominence signals, yes.
+But the radius is much smaller than before.
 Multiple physical locations, service area business settings, and hyper-local content for specific neighborhoods can extend your reach.

 Did the Vicinity Update hurt businesses?